 - Successful Helping: An introduction to the complex world of hoarding and the team approach to working with hoarders.

 - Where Do I Go From Here?
 Contact information for trusted resources that Thomas recommends with confidence.

 “No matter how hoarding affects you, Geralin’s real-world examples and useful strategies will help you transition From Hoarding to Hope.”

 “From Hoarding to Hope is destined to become a staple for a very wide audience.
 It’s an instant classic.”

 – Standolyn Robertson CPO-CD

-Past President – National Association of Professional Organizers (NAPO)
+Past President – National Association of Productivity and Organizing Professionals (NAPO)

 “A comprehensive guide to helping people with hoarding disorder.
 Geralin Thomas’s inside perspective on working in hoarding situations is invaluable.”

 “From Hoarding to Hope helps clinicians and coaches ‘get’ the disorder and understand where it has its greatest functional impact.
 It’s a must have for clinicians’ and coaches’ reference libraries.”

 “A must read for friends, family or even professionals who truly want to help a loved one or client struggling with hoarding disorder.”